 We are so guilty of this.
 We tend to go and buy a dessert when we go to picnics.
 We have gotten wiser by creating simple and delicious desserts from home and taking them there.
 Purchasing store-bought desserts can add up, especially when you have multiple picnics in one month.

 Another thing we are guilty of in our family.
 We want everyone to have a good time.
 We want everyone to eat everything we make.
 Our picnic menus can be overwhelming.

-We use to even buy outdoor games.
-It wasn't until last year that we managed to create a simple menu that not only reduced food waste and stress, but saves a lot of money.
+It wasn’t long ago that we managed to create a simple menu that not only reduced food waste and stress but saves a lot of money.